SoftwareAG/c8y-docs/content/edge/installation-bundle/setting-up-virtual-box.md

 layout: redirect
 ---

 Cumulocity IoT Edge does not officially support VirtualBox.
-If you want to convert a VMWare image (OVF file) to VirtualBox image (OVA file), and run Cumulocity IoT Edge on it for experimental or trial purposes, you can follow the example below.
+If you want to convert a VMWare image (OVF file) to VirtualBox image (OVA file), and run Cumulocity IoT Edge on VirtualBox for experimental or trial purposes, you can follow the example below.

 ### Converting VMWare OVF file to VirtualBox OVA file